The County Recorder's Office Is Relocating!

 Getting Married at the Civic Center

-Civil wedding ceremonies are performed by the County Clerk's office by a deputy commissioner of civil marriages.
-Ceremonies cost $56.00 and are performed by appointment only at 9:30 a.m., 11:00 a.m. and 2:00 p.m.
+Civil wedding ceremonies are performed by the County Clerk’s Office by a Deputy Commissioner of Civil Marriages.
+Ceremonies cost $56.00 and are performed by appointment only on Tuesdays, Wednesdays, and Thursdays, at 10 am, 1:00 pm and 2:00 pm.
 The couples have a choice of getting married in our garden area or in the office in our wedding room.
+The wedding room can hold 6 persons including the wedding couple.

 No witnesses are required if you have a confidential marriage.